Hurricanes | 2017 Back-to-School Topical Guide

 The Category 5 Hurricane Irma was the most potent Atlantic Ocean hurricane ever, with winds that have reached 185 mph.
 Irma was still a Category 5 when it raked Cuba's coast, the first hurricane that size to hit the storm-prone island since 1924.
 A Category 4 storm with 130 mph (210 kph) winds when it slammed into Florida’s Cudjoe Key on Sept.
 10, Irma tied for history's seventh-strongest hurricane to make U.S. landfall, based on its central pressure.
 It killed at least 37.
 This was also the first year two Category 4 storms hit the United States.

 On Sept.
 18, Hurricane Maria grew to a Category 5 storm as the eye neared the Caribbean Island nation of Dominica.
 Maria made landfall Sept.
-20 in Yabucoa, Puerto Rico, as a Category 4 storm.
+20 in Yabucoa, Puerto Rico, as a Category 4 storm, and went on to cause widespread devastation and power outages.

 The Associated Press compiled a style guide of essential words, phrases and definitions related to the storm.
 Terms are from the AP Stylebook and usage in AP stories.